isaacwisdom/RemarkableLamyEraser/README.md

 **NOTE:** This repository is in a very early stage.
-Fully expect the executable to misbehave if
-(i) you are not running in right handed portrait mode, and (ii) you are editing a PDF instead of a notebook.
-Working on it.
+Fully expect the executable to misbehave if you are not running in right handed portrait mode, Working on it.

 Further, the original repository was altered in the following major ways: